ticketbooth-solutions/Ticketbooth/README.md

 ## Overview

 A smart contract for event ticketing, built on Stratis Platform.
 Enables the selling of tickets with flexible pricing per event.
 Includes a refund policy, where ticket holders can release tickets back to the contract, for a fixed fee.
+Optional enforcement of requiring identity verification of ticket holders, to prevent ticket scalping.

 This can be integrated with a payment gateway, ticket sales platform and managed by the sales platform or the venue itself.